LambdaHack/LambdaHack/PLAYING.md

                1 2 3     b j n

 SHIFT (or CTRL) and a movement key make the selected hero run in the indicated direction, until anything of interest is spotted.
-'5' and '.' skip a turn.
+'5' and '.' use a turn to brace for combat, which gives a chance to block blows next turn.
 Melee, searching for secret doors and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.